-Moderated by Laura Kahn, Research Scholar, Program on Science and Global Security, Princeton School of Public and International Affairs
+Moderated by Laura H. Kahn *02, Research Scholar, Program on Science and Global Security, Princeton School of Public and International Affairs

 - Gilbert S. Omenn ’61, Harold T. Shapiro Distinguished Professor, University of Michigan